openmc-dev/openmc/docs/source/methods/random_ray.rst

 iteration with the expected value.

-If we know the analytical volumes, then those can be used to directly compute the expected value of the tracklength in each cell.
+If we know the analytical volumes, then those can be used to directly compute the expected value of the tracklength in each cell, :math:`L_{avg}`.
 However, as the analytical volumes are not typically known in OpenMC due to the usage of user-defined constructive solid geometry, we need to source this quantity from elsewhere.
 An obvious choice is to simply accumulate the total tracklength through each FSR